Skip to main content

 Recommended

-Moon Phase Charging: Charge Lepidolite under the full moon for emotional balance and peace, or during the waning moon for releasing old emotional patterns.
-Place Lepidolite on a windowsill where it receives moonlight but is protected from moisture.
-Sound healing (singing bowls, bells) is an excellent alternative charging method for Lepidolite.
+Moon Phase Charging: Charge Lepidolite under the full moon for emotional balance and peace, or during the waning moon if you are working on releasing old emotional patterns.
+Place it on a windowsill where it catches the moonlight but stays dry.
+Sound healing with singing bowls or bells also works well as a charging method.

 Avoid the following: